zeiss-digital-innovation/jee-mongodb-showcase/README.md

 - `angular-maps-frontend/` — Angular app that displays POIs on a map and calls the backend for POIs near the current map center.
 See `angular-maps-frontend/README.md`.
 - `dotnet-maps-frontend/` — ASP.NET Core MVC app providing the same functionality as the Angular frontend.
 Interactive maps with Leaflet.js and Bootstrap UI.
 See `dotnet-maps-frontend/README.md`.
 - `jee-mongodb-backend/` — Jakarta (JEE) backend service.
 Contains REST endpoints and mapping to MongoDB.
+See `jee-mongodb-backend/README.md`
 - `dotnet-mongodb-backend/` — .NET Core backend service with MongoDB integration.
 High-performance async REST API.
 See `dotnet-mongodb-backend/README.md`.
 - `MongoDB/` — Docker + compose configuration and initialization scripts.
 Use this to run a local MongoDB instance.
 - `testdata-generation/` — Java tool to parse GPX files and POST POIs to a running backend to populate test data.